San7o/Brenta-Engine/README.md

 World::Delete();
 ```
+There are many examples in the `examples` directory.

-And here is an high, simplified, level view of the system:
+Here is an high lievel simplified view of the system:

 ![image](https://github.com/user-attachments/assets/d76b238d-56f1-4b57-8140-400af6ed1d23)